 Short-stay units on the Gold Coast have a different plumbing risk profile from owner-occupied homes.
 Empty for weeks at a time with no one to spot a slow leak.
 High guest turnover with widely varying water use habits.
 Wipes flushed where they should not be.
 Cleaners under time pressure on changeover days.
 The result is a recurring plumbing cost line that surprises new holiday-letting managers and a recurring revenue loss for repeat issues.
-The fix is a tight standing plumbing arrangement plus a few simple preventative actions per unit.
+The fix is a reliable plumber you can actually reach, plus a few simple preventative actions per unit.

-Here's the operating playbook we run with our holiday-letting clients across Surfers Paradise, Broadbeach, Burleigh, Palm Beach and the canal suburbs.
+Here's the operating playbook we'd recommend for holiday lets across Surfers Paradise, Broadbeach, Burleigh, Palm Beach and the canal suburbs.

 The four recurring plumbing patterns in holiday lets